wp-plugins/user-role-editor/readme.txt

 You can add new capabilities and remove unnecessary capabilities which could be left from uninstalled plugins.
 Multi-site support is provided.

-To subscribe for Premium support provided by Vladimir Garagulya, User Role Editor plugin author, visit [role-editor.com](htpp://role-editor.com)
+To subscribe for Premium support provided by User Role Editor plugin author Vladimir Garagulya visit [role-editor.com](htpp://role-editor.com)

 To read more about 'User Role Editor' visit [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/) at [shinephp.com](http://shinephp.com)